-At the preparation of consolidated financial statements in conformity with Turkish Accounting Standards requires the Group's management needs to make estimations and assumptions that may affect the reported amounts of assets and liabilities, and disclosure of assets and liabilities at the balance sheet date and the reported amounts of income and expenses during the reporting period.
+Preparation of consolidated financial statements requires the Group's management to make evaluation, estimations and assumptions that may affect the reported amounts of assets and liabilities, and disclosure of assets and liabilities at the prospective balance sheet date and the reported amounts of income and expenses during the reporting period.
 Actual results may differ from those estimated.
 Estimations are regularly reviewed and revised and necessary adjustments are made and reflected on the financial statement in the financial year that they occur.